MatteoPierro/helloword-ami-provisioning/README.md

 2) Go to the service `EC2`
 3) Click `AMIs` on the left column
 4) Search the ami containing your name
-5) save the `AMI ID`, you will need it for the second part.
+5) take note of the `AMI ID`, you will need it for the second part.

 ## (Part 2) Web Application